peggyandjoe/ericjwdchen.github.io/about.md

 I live in Wisconsin but attend the [Lawrenceville School](http://www.lawrenceville.org/index.aspx) in Lawrenceville, NJ.

+I have a little bit of a [podcast problem](http://www.ericjwdchen.github.io/my-favorite-podcasts).

-You can follow me on Twitter [@ericjwdchen](https://twitter.com/ericjwdchen), but I never tweet.
+You can follow me on Twitter [@ericjwdchen](https://twitter.com/ericjwdchen), but I basically never tweet.

-You can email me at eric.jwd.chen~at~gmail.com.
+My email is eric.jwd.chen~at~gmail.com.